ratnamhof/samegame/README.md

 ## nr rows

 Number of rows (or lines) in the board layout.
-The minimum value is 2 and the maximum is determined by the terminal height (height-3).
+The minimum value is 2 and the maximum is determined by the terminal height: `(height-3)`.

 Changing this setting will trigger a new board to be generated.